IshitBhargava/Pong-Module/README.md

 **Using It:**

 <pre>
-   after saving the file in the directory, you can run the following code in IDLE to run the game
+   after saving the folder in the directory, you can run the following code in IDLE to run the game
 </pre>
 <code>from pong import maingame
 </code>